Vision-iOS/Documentation/README.md

   <img src="https://user-images.githubusercontent.com/22590804/116417568-ac2b7c80-a83b-11eb-8863-f5ac2dd52c8d.jpeg">
 </p>

 Using the *Plus* button the user can add one or more tags to the reference image.
-The interaction with the button leads to the opening of the keyboard and a panel that specifies in a simple and effective way the action to be performed.
+The interaction with the button leads to the opening of the keyboard and a panel that specifies simply and effectively the action to be performed.
 The panel consists of two buttons that cancel or add the user's tag.
 Both have different colors and in particular the *Add item* button is represented with the red color.
 Normally the use of this color expresses dangerous or destructive actions while in this case it outlines the completeness of the action of adding a tag.
 Since the user has previously interacted with the *Plus* button it is assumed that he wants to complete his operation, so the use of a contrasting color calls for immediacy to conclude the action.

 ## Preferences
-Each feature present in the settings panel is built on the basis of an image that holds the main aspect of the feature itself.
+Each feature present in the settings panel is built based on an image that holds the main aspect of the feature itself.
 For example, the *Delete all data* mode is flanked by a trash can icon that refers to the concept of elimination, the *i* of *Show Tutorial* reports to the information of the info point where to obtain details on the use of the application.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116418059-15ab8b00-a83c-11eb-89f3-ea343af32d9f.png">